Actindo-AG/Documentation/POS/UserInterface/02a_GlobalSettings.md

 The following prerequisites must be met to use this feature:

-- You have added an attribute for the auto-discount to the attribute sets with which you define customer and supplier basic data.
+- You have added an attribute for the customer-specific discount to the attribute sets with which you define customer and supplier basic data.
 See the *RetailSuite customer* or the *RetailSuite supplier* attribute set for reference.
 Currently, the customer-specific discount can only be retrieved via the _customer_auto_discount attribute of the Actindo.Modules.Actindo.POS.Customers API. <!---ist das richtig-->
-- This attribute must be of the Floating point number or Integer data type.
+- This attribute must be of the *Floating point number* or *Integer* data type.
 For detailed information, see [Floating point number](../../DataHub/UserInterface/05_DataTypeList.md#floating-point-number) or [Integer](../../DataHub/UserInterface/05_DataTypeList.md#integer) in the *DataHub* documentation.

 The following fields and features are available for this window: